 4.4.2 Periodic Increases

-Employees hired at minimum step: Employees who are hired at the minimum step of the pay range will receive a two (2) step increase to base salary following completion of six (6) months of service, and an additional two (2) step increase annually thereafter, until they reach the top of the pay range.
+Employees hired at minimum step: Employees who are hired at the minimum step of the pay range will receive a two (2) step increase to base salary following completion of six (6) months of service, and an additional two (2) step increase annually thereafter, until they reach the salary range maximum.
+If only one (1) step remains to reach the salary range maximum, the employee will receive a one (1) step increase instead of two (2) steps for that annual increase.

-Employees hired above minimum step: Employees who are hired above the minimum step of the salary range will receive a two (2) step increase annually until they reach the top of the pay range.
+Employees hired above minimum step: Employees who are hired above the minimum step of the salary range will receive a two (2) step increase annually until they reach the salary range maximum.
+If only one (1) step remains to reach the salary range maximum, the employee will receive a one (1) step increase instead of two (2) steps for that annual increase.

 Classifications with modified pay ranges: Employees in classes that have pay ranges shorter than a standard range will receive their periodic increases at the same intervals as employees in classes with standard ranges in accordance with 4.4.1 and 4.4.2, below.